Fritz and Chesster: Part 1

 While his parents are on holiday, Fritz White—controlled by the player—is challenged to a game of chess by King Black.
-Working with his cousin Bianca, and his parents' friend King Kaleidoscope, they travel across the countryside while engaging in a series of minigames, which demonstrate chess piece movements, such as a Ms. Pacman-style game demonstrating the rook's horizontal and vertical movements, and a sumo wrestling game based on the concept of king opposition.
+Working with his cousin Bianca, and his parents' friend King Kaleidoscope, they travel across the countryside while engaging in a series of minigames, which demonstrate chess piece movements, such as a Ms. Pac-Man-style game demonstrating the rook's horizontal and vertical movements, and a sumo wrestling game based on the concept of king opposition.
 Fritz and Bianca arrive at the IntelliGym, where they meet a talking rat named Chesster.

 With Chesster, they progress through the three stages of the gym, which contain various equipment corresponding to different aspects of chess.
 When reaching each piece of equipment, a cutscene shows Chesster explaining the games to Fritz and Bianca and then the player has the opportunity to play.
 Some puzzles are untimed and the player has to complete a certain number to progress, whereas others are timed with a highscore board and the player must reach a certain score.
 The lightweight section formally describes the movement of the chess pieces.
 The middleweight section describes the initial chessboard layout, castling, stalemate, checkmate with two rooks or one rook.
 The heavyweight section explains relative piece values and other strategy.

 After completing every exercise, Fritz plays chess against King Black.
 A television segment is played depending on the game's outcome.
 The player can then play the weak King Kaleidoscope, the strong King Black or Chesster—who has different difficulty levels—with options to receive hints during the game or switch sides, particularly if the opponent is winning.